ruchivaishnav27/CompanyWebsite/README.md

-# CompanyWebsite
+# My Company's Website

 ## Description

-This website provides a basic understanding of what a company can provide to its customers.
-This website was made using HTML and CSS.
-Some challenges faced were regarding spacing of certain HTML elements using the CSS.
+This website provides a basic understanding of what a company can provide to its customers and will allow my company to be seen on a global platform using Search Engine Optimization (SEO).
+This website was made using basic HTML and CSS.
+Some challenges faced were regarding the spacing of certain HTML elements using the CSS.

 ## Installation

-To use this website, one click on the following live link:
+To view this website, one can click on the following link:

 ## Usage

-One can use this website to gain a better understanding of the company.
+One can use this website to gain a better understanding of my company.

 ## Credits